thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/panopoto-integration/panopto-upload-process.md

 </Session>
 ```
 ### 2. Upload the Manifest File:
-- The manifest file is uploaded in the same way as the video parts, using multipart upload.
+- The manifest file is uploaded in the same way as the video parts, using `multipart upload`.
 ``` Example Upload (Using AWS SDK):
 ruby